Healthy Start Vitamins

 What is the Healthy Start Programme?

-The Healthy Start Programme is a government scheme to help expectant mothers, new parents and their children to eat healthily and get the nutrition they need.
-People who are eligible get Healthy Start Vouchers every week to spend on milk, plain fresh and frozen fruit and vegetables, as well as vouchers every eight weeks for vitamins.
+People who are eligible get Healthy Start Vouchers every week to spend on milk, plain fresh and frozen fruit and vegetables.
+From 1 October 2020 this will also include pulses and tinned fruit and vegetables, find out more on the Healthy Start website.
+People also receive vouchers every eight weeks for vitamins.

 You can register with the Healthy Start Programme if you are at least 10 weeks pregnant or have a child under 4 years old and you or your family is getting: